THINGS YOU NEED TO KNOW…

 1. Weekly auctions ALWAYS close starting at 8pm EST on Wednesday and new auctions start on Thursday at Midnight.
 You can watch the auction close on our LIVE CLOSE page, it’s a fun thing to do on Wednesday nights for many people.
 Even the consignors like to watch the auction close and place a few bids last minute.

-2. Pick ups are not flexible we are only here for pickup Friday and Saturday between 11am to 3pm.
+2. Pick ups are not flexible we are only here for pickup on our posted hours.
 If you can’t pick up during the posted times you do have the option to pay for you items by INTERAC EMAIL MONEY TRANSFER or PAYPAL and we will give you ONE additional week to pick up your items.
-You will be billed storage and handling fees on any items or lot of items of 2.00 per week per sq foot.
+You will be billed storage fees of 50 cents per lot per week past the first week in storage (automatically).
 Open a support ticket if paying online for details on how to make a payment by Interac or request a paypal invoice.